ahmetbozaci/space-traveler-hub/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Book Store
+# Space Traveller Hub
-## React application to keep track of books using Redux.
+## React application to keep book rockets and mission.
 ### This MVP version allows you to:
-- Display a list of books.
-- Add a book.
+- reserve a rocket.
-- Remove a selected book.
+- join a mission.
+- cancell reservation for rocket.
+- cancell mission join.
 ![image](download.png)
 ## Built With